 Nitrate is one of the most common contaminants in drinking water.
 It gets into water from fertilizer runoff, manure from large animal feeding operations and wastewater treatment plant effluent.
 Tap water in agricultural areas frequently has the highest nitrate concentrations.
 Private drinking water wells in the vicinity of animal farms and intensively fertilized fields, or in locations where septic tanks are commonly used, can also have unsafe levels of nitrate.

-The federal limit of 10 milligrams per liter, or mg/L, equivalent to parts per million, for nitrate in drinking water was set in 1962 and has never been updated.
-This standard was developed to prevent acute cases of methemoglobinemia, known as blue baby syndrome, which can occur when an infant’s excessive ingestion of nitrate leads to oxygen deprivation in the blood.
+The federal limit of 10 milligrams per liter, or mg/L, equivalent to parts per million, for nitrate in drinking water was set in 1992 and has never been updated.
+This standard was based on a 1962 U.S. Public Health Service recommendation to prevent acute cases of methemoglobinemia, known as blue baby syndrome, which can occur when an infant’s excessive ingestion of nitrate leads to oxygen deprivation in the blood.

 Epidemiological research suggests that the federal nitrate limit does not sufficiently protect public health.
 Studies conducted in the U.S. and in other countries found greater incidence of colorectal, ovarian, thyroid, kidney and bladder cancers among people exposed to nitrate in drinking water.
 Researchers in Europe have found elevated risk of colorectal cancer associated with drinking water concentrations more than 10 times lower than the federal limit.
 Epidemiological studies also report that nitrate contamination of tap water can harm the developing fetus.